 Each session lasted 30 to 45 minutes.
 Each user filled out a survey to determine their computer usage background and amount of time previously spent with TaxonTree.
 They were seated in front of a 2GHz Windows XP laptop with an ordinary mouse, a 1280x1024 pixel display and 512MB RAM, placed on a standard office desk.
-We videotaped the computer screen throughout the testing to capture both the actions and verbal comments of the users
+We videotaped the computer screen throughout the testing to capture both the actions and verbal comments of the users.

-After briefly demonstrating TaxonTree features, we asked user teams to perform nine information retrieval tasks, described below.
+Users then received a brief demonstration of TaxonTree features.
+User teams were asked to perform nine information retrieval tasks, described below.
+When user teams had obvious difficulty completing the tasks we gave them prompts.
 At the end of the tasks, we asked open-ended questions about what each user liked and found difficult about the software.
-To help characterize user needs, we asked what kind of information they generally would like about animals.
+We asked what kind of information they generally would like about animals.